Allkindoflower/decision-helper/README.md

 Simple app to help you decide what color to wear or what food to eat.

+##Why it exists
+I often get paralyzed by everyday choices.
+I built this app to relieve that decision fatigue—for myself and for anyone else who might find it useful.

 ## How to run

 1. Clone repo